Crime and Mismeasured Punishment: Marginal Treatment Effect with Misclassification: Empirical Application

-This result highlights the complexity of the misclassification bias when estimating entire functions since its sign may change and it may move your estimates away from zero.
+This result highlights the complexity of the misclassification bias when estimating entire functions.
+Note that its sign may change and it may move the estimates away from zero.
 Consequently, even an expert may have difficulties theorizing about its direction.

 To also understand the magnitude of the misclassification bias, I report summary statistics for the LIV estimand's bias in Table \ref{TabBias}.
 Panel A reports the mean, the standard deviation, the minimum and the maximum of the raw differences between the estimated LIV estimand and the estimated MTE function for five values of the instrument $\left(z \in \left\lbrace .3, .4, .5, .6, .7 \right\rbrace\right)$ across 192 court districts.
 Note that the average bias varies for each value of the instrument and it achieves values almost as large as 3.
 More interestingly, the minimum bias across districts is always negative while the maximum bias is always positive.